Skip to content

 Is blockchain development experience required for engineering roles?

 Not for all roles.
-Coinbase hires across the full spectrum of engineering — backend, frontend, mobile, infrastructure, security, and data.
-Many roles focus on traditional software engineering challenges (scaling APIs, building reliable infrastructure, improving user experience) within a crypto context.
-However, blockchain-specific knowledge is a strong differentiator for any role and demonstrates mission alignment.
+Coinbase hires across backend, frontend, mobile, infrastructure, security, and data — many roles are traditional software challenges (scaling APIs, reliable infrastructure, better UX) within a crypto context.
+The primary backend language is Go, with Ruby on Rails for legacy services, Python for data/ML, and Solidity or Rust for onchain roles.
+Blockchain-specific knowledge is a strong differentiator for any role and reinforces mission alignment.

 What's the best resume format for Coinbase?

-Use a clean, single-column layout that emphasizes clarity and substance.
-Coinbase values efficient communication, so avoid visual clutter, excessive formatting, or multi-page resumes for candidates with under 10 years of experience.
-Lead with your most relevant experience, include a brief section highlighting crypto-related projects or interests, and save as PDF.
-Keep it to 1-2 pages maximum.
+Use a clean, single-column layout that emphasizes clarity and substance — Coinbase values efficient communication.
+Avoid visual clutter, and keep it to 1–2 pages for under 10 years of experience.
+Lead with your most relevant experience, include a brief section for crypto-related projects or interests, quantify impact, and export to PDF.

 Similar Company Resume Guides